 Any part of the lower GI tract is susceptible to acute inflammation caused by bacterial, viral, or fungal infections.

-- Appendicitis (also known epityphlitis) is the inflammation of the appendix which is a small finger-like appendage attached to the cecum.
+- Appendicitis (also known as epityphlitis) is the inflammation of the appendix which is a small finger-like appendage attached to the cecum.

 - The appendix is a small, finger-like appendage attached to the cecum just below the ileocecal valve.